rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 #knowledgebase  #teams #ATA #FAX #POTS #Analog #Phone

-# Onboarding Cisco ATA 190 Series
+# Onboarding Cisco Analog Telephone Adapter 190 Series Device.
-_Add a brief summary of what this document is going to cover._

 # Header 1 Goal 1
 _A brief description on what the first goal is and/or information. **Make sure the text hugs the header in this format**_